-A published composer and recipient of numerous commissions, his works include: Whimsy and Chamber Symphony for Philharmonia Northwest; Five Bagatelles for woodwind quintet; Inner Places for organ and brass quintet; Pastime for a small ensemble; Flute Concerto; and The Turnip, Clock, and the Kid, commissioned and recorded by The Rainier Chamber Winds.
+A published composer, his works include, Whimsy, for orchestra, Five Bagatelles for woodwind quintet, Inner Places for organ and brass quintet, commissioned by the American Guild of Organists and premiered at the National Convention in April 2000, Pastime for a small ensemble, Flute Concerto, and The Turnip, Clock and the Kid, commissioned and recorded by The Rainier Chamber Winds.

-In July 2008, Roupen and his wife Shirley became full-time residents of Skagit Valley.
+Roupen and his wife Shirley live in the Skagit Valley.